 He stands in the middle of that field with a dozen hens, every day.
 You saw him on the first of season last year, the last day of season, and even two weeks later, doing the same dang thing.
 An old, dominant field bird with a gaggle of hens is difficult, if not impossible, to lure to you with calls alone.

 The Fix:Full-strut decoys.
 Ambush him at his roost.
 Slip up a ditch.
 Crawl behind a fan.
 Do something different, because you probably won’t call this bird in with standard hen yelps, even with a hen decoy.

 Friction calls are easier than mouth calls to master quickly, and there’s no doubt they still handle the bulk of turkey-calling chores for hunters across the country.
 But some of the most crucial sounds you can make when calling turkeys are the sounds that “finish him,” pulling him from 60 yards to 40 yards.
 In that situation, when he’s looking at you, moving your hands to work a friction call simply isn’t an option.

 The Fix: This one’s easy.
 Buy some calls, trim them to fit your mouth, and practice with them in your truck.
-If you can recreate but a basic yelp (watch this video to learn how), a mouth call will help your odds.
+If you can recreate but a basic yelp, a mouth call will help your odds.
 Before long, you’ll grow to love the versatility and range of sounds you can get with various cuts of mouth calls – not to mention the room they’ll save in your turkey vest.